BrynCovington/CSC130DSpring2018/README.md

 DAY 4 :
 The file will show Temperature Conversion from Fahrenheit to Celsius and vice versa.

-DAY 5:
+DAY 7:
-The file will show
+The file will show the conversions of how many days you have been alive based on your birthday which you input.

+DAY 8: